JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 </script>
 ```

-Finally, we can bundle the JavaScript, and run the application.
+Finally, we can bundle the JavaScript, and run the application to obtain Figure \@ref(fig:vue-bs4).

 ```r
 packer::bundle()